 2007 California wildfires

 Fire on Mount Miguel in San Diego County on Oct.
 23, 2007.
-(Photo: Wikimedia Commons)
+(Photo: David S. Roberts/Wikimedia Commons)

 Each wildfire season in California seems to top the last, but the 2007 wildfires are especially notable for leading to the largest evacuation in California history.
 In total, the fires displaced nearly 1 million people and razed at least 1,500 homes in the San Diego area alone.
 The area covered by the various blazes was massive: more than 500,000 acres stretching from Santa Barbara County all the way to the U.S.-Mexico border.